THE LEAK: The calls you never hear about

 ONE NUMBER TO REMEMBER

-The number is 45%.
-Nearly half your inbound calls can come when nobody is at the desk.
-If you only answer business hours, you are running at half capacity on lead flow.
+The number is 40%.
+Up to two in five inbound calls can come when nobody is at the desk.
+If you only answer business hours, you are leaving real lead flow on the table.

 NEXT WEEK